kevhandel/capstone_II/README.md

 <p>&nbsp;

 ### Many Thanks to...
 Frank, Kelly, Mike, Erin, Alan and all of the adjunct lecturers for their sharing of wisdom, insight, encouragement and laughter.
+And to Angela for the cover letter extension.
 <p>
 Thanks to y'all, the g80s cohort, for fielding a ton of rookie-level questions.
 <p>